 Finding good guest contributors for your blog can be tricky.

 That’s because guest contributors need to be field experts who have also shown an ability to write great content.

-And some of these experts are going to be too busy writing for their own blog to help write outsourced content for you.
+And some of these experts are going to be too busy writing for their own blog or focusing on their own projects to write your outsourced content.

-So, how do you find guest contributors who are willing to write for your blog?
+So, how do you find guest contributors to write for your blog?